jsmolina/z88dk-tutorial-sp1/README.md

 Now
 1. Create a `/build` directory.
 2. Add a png file (it needs to be size multiple of 8)
-3. Execute `png2sp1sprite ./build/cat_sprites.png -i sprite_protar -f 32 > ./build/misifu.asm`
+3. Execute `png2sp1sprite ./build/cat_sprites.png -i sprite_protar -f 16 > ./build/misifu.asm`.
+-f is the frame size, if your sprite has animations.
+If you don't specify more options the script will automatically generate a default mask.
-4. That will generate a `misifu.asm` file, that you can now.
+4. That will generate a `misifu.asm` file, that you can now add it.
 5. Create a text file named `binaries.lst` and add in first line just the filename so it can be found by compiler: `misifu`.
 6. Add a link to binaries.lst in `zproject.lst`: `@build/binaries.lst`